vladyslavcrane/content-creator-tg-bot/README.md

-# Daily Movies Bot
+# Content creator bot

-A Telegram bot that posts daily movie recommendations to a specified channel or chat.
+A Telegram bot that posts movies recommendations to a specified channel or chat.

 ## Overview